-$\ensuremath{\mathbf{c}}.$ Reconnect the power cords to the power supplies, and power on the server.
+- c.
+Reconnect the power cords to the power supplies, and power on the server.
+See Reconnect Power and Data Cables and Power On the Server. - d.

-d.
 Verify that the power supply AC OK LED is lit.

 IMPORTANT: After replacing the motherboard, you might need to manually program the product serial number (PSN) into the new motherboard.
-This is necessary because the motherboard is a secondary member of a select group (or quorum) of components used for maintaining the PSN for service entitlement, and if you replace more than one of the quorum members during any given service procedure, a secondary quorum member might need to be programmed with the PSN.
-See Key Identity Properties (KIP) Automated Update.
+This is necessary because the motherboard is a secondary member of a select group (or quorum) of components used for maintaining the PSN for service entitlement.
+If you replace more than one of the quorum members during a service procedure, a secondary quorum member might need to be programmed with the PSN.
+See FRU Key Identity Properties (KIP) Automated Update.